Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 The Quick Hit: Vienna + Strasbourg (6 days)

 The traditional "Vienna and Christmas markets" trip with Strasbourg added on.
-Vienna for the polished classic markets (3 days), Strasbourg for the one that started it all (3 days).
-Train between them takes 8 hours via Munich - we recommend flying instead.
+Vienna for the polished classics (3 days), Strasbourg for the one that started it all (3 days).
+Train between them takes 8 hours via Munich - I'd recommend flying instead.

 The Family Logistics for European Christmas Markets